 - Let the price run at least 1XATR before exiting.
 In other words, the trailing stop loss doesn’t kick in until the price has moved favorably at least 1ATR.

 Here’s an example of a trade using this method.

 This is an example strategy to highlight trade triggers.
 It is not a strategy I have extensively tested.
 This type of strategy will rely on a number of big winning trades to make it profitable since there will likely be some trades where the profit is smaller than the risk.

 Stock Trade Trigger Example

 Let’s look at a stock trading example.
 I love trading consolidation breakouts, especially with other qualifiers.
-I often trade contraction patterns which have specific qualifiers.
+I often trade contraction patterns that have specific qualifiers.
 A consolidation needs to develop in the correct spot.
 When the price breaks above the consolidation it triggers a long trade.